kaiwood/pnut-butter/README.md

 });
 ```

+# Documentation

-You can find the full documentation with all methods [here](https://kaiwood.github.io/pnut-butter/).
+You can find the full documentation with all methods [here](https://kaiwood.github.io/pnut-butter/)

 ## Custom requests